 Licensed Practical Nurse (LPN) / Licensed Vocational Nurse (LVN)Primary Location:

-Every person needs the support of others, but we look for very special people to support individuals with disabilities, substance abuse issues and/or emotional or behavior challenges, medical complexities; children and adults with brain injury.
-As a Licensed Practice Nurse (LPN) / Licensed Vocational Nurse (LVN) with CareMeridian you’ll be one of those special people.
+Every person needs the support of others, but we look for very special people to support individuals with disabilities, behavioral or medical complexities; and adults with brain injury.
+As a Licensed Practice Nurse (LPN) / Licensed Vocational Nurse (LVN) with Florida MENTOR you’ll be one of those special people.

-For CareMeridian and The MENTOR Network the LPN/LVN is critical to our success and exemplifies the wonderful mission driven work we do here every day.
+For Florida MENTOR and The MENTOR Network the LPN/LVN is critical to our success and exemplifies the wonderful mission driven work we do here every day.

 To that end, the LPN/LVN role is a fantastic role to continue your career path in Social and Human Services with a myriad of career options to move up and across the organization.